 In addition, there are three special events committees, which organize the DSCP annual events: The St. Patrick’s Parade, held the weekend before St. Patrick’s Day; The St. Charles Fine Art Show, which takes place Memorial Day weekend; and Holiday Homecoming, held the weekend following Thanksgiving.

 We always welcome new committee members, and invite you to read more about each committee’s objectives and initiatives to find the one that is right for you.
-Please complete an Interest Inventory so that we can add you to our list and keep you informed about committee meetings and initiatives.
+Please complete a volunteer form so that we can add you to our list and keep you informed about committee meetings and initiatives.
 If you’re not sure which committee to join, complete the form, indicating your interests, and we’ll be happy to help.

-If you’d like to volunteer but can’t commit to regular meetings, check out other volunteer opportunities.
+If you’d like to volunteer but can’t commit to regular meetings, you can still fill out the volunteer form!
+There’s a place on there for particular areas of interest you’d like to be involved with.

 Chris Woelffer, President – STC Capital Bank